HR+ CPD and Family Networking

 - Word version: GPRIP Flexible Payment System Registrar Training Confirmation Form for Applications from 1 July 2017 - Word 91 KB

 If you think you may be eligible for the GPRIP and are not currently receiving it, please contact our GPRIP Officer at email@example.com or Phone on 03 6332 8600.

 Post Orientation Weekend

-We understand that along with setting in to a new job and learning about the Australian health system there are other important considerations and differences about living in a new location, which is why HR+ aims to help settle new health professionals and their families into Tasmania by hosting a Post Orientation Weekend event not long after their arrival.
+We understand that along with setting in to a new job and learning about the Australian health system there are other important considerations and differences about living in a new location, which is why HR+ aims to help settle new health professionals and their families into Tasmania by hosting a Post Orientation Weekend event shortly after their arrival.

 These weekends are designed to provide doctors and allied health professionals with key information about living in Tasmania, with local industry speakers presenting on topics such as taxation, the law, police, education and connecting with your new community.